eliona-smart-building-assistant/mystrom-app/README.md

-# App Template
+# myStrom App

-This template is a part of the Eliona App SDK.
-It can be used to create an app stub for an Eliona environment.
+The myStrom app provides seamless integration of myStrom devices with the Eliona environment.

 ## Configuration

-The app needs environment variables and database tables for configuration.
-To edit the database tables the app provides an own API access.
+The app is configured using it's own API.

 ### Registration in Eliona ###